 - The pH requirement for sage's optimum growth is between the range of 6,5 to 7.0

 - Sage likes the temperature between 60° to 70°F.

 - Place sage on the spot where it will receive full sunlight

 Parsley is a herb that is native to the Mediterranean and Europe.
-With its refreshing and high market value, parsley is a popular ingredient in many recipes and cultivated worldwide.
-The two most common types of parsley are the curly-leaved parsley and the Italian or flat-leaved parsley.
+With its refreshing and high market value, parsley is a popular ingredient in many recipes and is cultivated worldwide.
+The two most common types of parsley are curly-leaved and Italian or flat-leaved.
 Labeled as one of the most potent disease-fighting plants, parsley provides nutritional value and offers many potential health benefits.

 - Parsley contains many essential nutrients: calories, carbs, protein, fat, fiber, Vitamin A, vitamin C, vitamin K, folate, and potassium.

 - Parsley supports bone health.